Advocate Lutheran General Hospital: History

 The hospital originally opened in 1897 as Norwegian Lutheran Deaconess Hospital, with 25 beds.
 The hospital operated in a rented building located at Artesian Avenue and LeMoyne Street in the Humboldt Park neighborhood for five years.
 In 1902, a new building was constructed at Haddon Avenue and Leavitt Street.
 Lutheran Deaconess Hospital grew at this location, with the addition of medical wings, including a 215-bed west wing, and a nursing school.
 In 1969, with an excess of hospital services within walking distance, Lutheran Deaconess Hospital closed.
 Operations and staff were transitioned to the newly established Lutheran General Hospital in Park Ridge.

 Lutheran General Hospital then opened at its current location in Park Ridge in 1959.
 The 326-bed hospital building was constructed at a cost of $7.6 million, and included a nursing school.
 In 1969, the hospital opened a 73-bed alcohol rehabilitation center.
 In 1976, LGH established a residency training program for internal medicine.
 In 1980, the Parkside Professional Building opened, and the hospital integrated into a network of health and human services organizations with more than 75 locations, adopting the name Lutheran General HealthSystem (LGHS).
 In 1986, LGH obtained its first MRI imaging machine, and the hospital was designated a level 1 trauma center.
 In 1987, Lutheran General merged with Augustana Hospital.
 In 1992, the hospital opened a new center for adults with down syndrome.

 In 1995, the hospital's parent organization (LGHS) merged with Evangelical Health Systems Corporation to create Advocate Health Care.
-The same year, the hospital opened the Genesis Clinic of Health and Empowerment, a community health for local Hispanic residents.
+The same year, the hospital opened the Genesis Clinic of Health and Empowerment, a community health center for local Hispanic residents.
 In 1996, the hospital opened a new helipad on a 2,115-square-foot landing deck at a cost of $900,000.
 The same year, in 1996, LGH opened the Center for Advanced Care, a 54,500 square foot building at a cost of $27.1 million.
 In 2003, in partnership with Maine Township High School District 207 and Advocate Medical Group, LGH established a school based clinic at its neighboring Maine East High School.
 The same year (2003), ALGH opened a $25 million surgical expansion unit for minimally invasive surgery.